 In a small bowl, mix together salt, curry powder, garlic powder, paprika, and cayenne pepper.

-Remove almonds from oven and carefully pour back into original medium bowl.
+Remove almonds from oven and carefully pour back into the original medium bowl.

 Add spice mixture to almonds and toss to coat, making sure almonds are evenly covered with spices.

-Pour almonds onto prepared baking sheet, making a single layer and bake for 5 minutes.
+Pour almonds onto the prepared baking sheet, making a single layer and bake for 5 minutes.

 Allow to cool completely on baking sheet.

-I rate everything I bake on a scale of 1-4 with 4 being the best and these Baked Spiced Almonds earned 4 rolling pins!!
+When I was writing my original 365 Days of Baking, I rated everything I baked on a scale of 1-4 with 4 being the best and these Baked Spiced Almonds earned 4 rolling pins!!

 They were quite delicious and were a HUGE hit with Mr. 365!!